-Election in Tamil Nadu's Vellore Lok Sabha seat cancelled after huge cash haul
+Lok Sabha polls in Vellore cancelled after huge cash haul

 Chennai, Apr 16: President Ram Nath Kovind has accepted the Election Commission's recommendation to cancel the election in Tamil Nadu's Vellore over excess use of money power.